MAP Test Reading

 2. They decided not to watch a movie and do something else instead.

-4. The clerk recommended a movie
+4. The clerk recommended an action-comedy movie.

 Answer